That’s why I decided to share this Top 30 + 1 Bonus of the Most Popular WordPress Themes in 2025 ↓

 The theme is updated a few times a year.

-Many (too many?) settings are accessible via the WordPress dashboard.
+Many (too many?) settings are accessible via the WordPress Dashboard.

 The theme has its own dedicated WordPress widgets.